testing-library/testing-library-docs/docs/react-testing-library/faq.md

 Definitely yes!
 You can write unit and integration tests with this library.
-See below for more on how to mock dependencies (because this library intentionally does NOT support shallow rendering) if you want to unit test a high level component.
+See below for more on how to mock dependencies (because this library intentionally does NOT support shallow rendering) to unit test a high level component.
 The tests in this project show several examples of unit testing with this library.

 As you write your tests, keep in mind: